orbs-network/orbs-ethereum-contracts-v1/rewards-distribution/ethereum/client/README.md

 row: 1501 batchIdx: 29 idx in batch: 49 amount: 0 recipient 0xd630913974692ec483ea6a477c98c21822281199
 row: 1514 batchIdx: 30 idx in batch: 12 amount: 0 recipient 0xfb390441ff968f7569cd6f3cf01cb7214dfeed31
 ```

+* The generation script may need to be terminated with ctrl+c if it does not return to prompt after calculation is done.
 * Review total amounts, number of batches and rewards, and sample rows, the filename parsed, etc. Do that by checking that the addresses in the batches are exactly the same as in the CSV - this is a basic sanity test.
+Note that output starts for 0, so the row in the csv (starting for 1) is the same as the one in the script because the csv has headers
 * Transfer `total rewards amount` orbitons to the address of `OrbsRewardsDistribution` contract - remember to check network congestion and ensure the gas price is high enough for the transfer to go through in a timely manner
 * Send a transaction to `OrbsRewardsDistribution.announceDistributionEvent`
+  * The ABI is: `[{"constant":false,"inputs":[{"name":"_distributionEvent","type":"string"},{"name":"_batchHashes","type":"bytes32[]"}],"name":"announceDistributionEvent","outputs":[],"payable":false,"stateMutability":"nonpayable","type":"function"}]`
   * Only the contract owner can do that
   * Switch off automatic gas calculation if using MyCrypto.
 This transaction can cost up to 1.5M gas, use a high gas limit, with a gas price that will be executed 'now' according to congestion.
   * Provide the following parameters:
     * distributionName - name to appear in event logs relating to payments in current distribution, this is used later to execute the batches
     * batchHashes - the array output by `getBatchHashes` under the `batch hashes` section, copy paste that from the script output.
+  * Check the transaction status to ensure the batches were registered with the account.

 ## Executing the batches

 After the transactions are committed, run batch execution script.
 Make sure your truffle networks are configured and that any required environment variable is set:
 ```$bash
-./node_modules/.bin/truffle exec client/executeBatches.js [rewards contract address] [rewards csv file] [batchSize] [distribution event name] --network [ropsten|mainnet|development]
+./node_modules/.bin/truffle exec client/executeBatches.js [rewards contract address] [rewards csv file] [batchSize] [distribution event name] --network mainnet
 ```

-* Contract address is the one for `OrbsRewardsDistribution` where the batches were set
+* Contract address is the one for `OrbsRewardsDistribution` where the batches were set.
+The mainnet address is [0xb2969e54668394bca9b8af61bc39b92754b7a7a0](https://etherscan.io/address/0xb2969e54668394bca9b8af61bc39b92754b7a7a0)
 * The CSV file is the same as the one used for generating the batches
 * The batch size is the same as used when generating
 * The distribution event name must be the same as used when setting the batches into the contract

 Beofre executing the batches, pay attention to:
-* Use a new wallet (nmemonic)
+* Use a new wallet (nmemonic) (The environment variable MAINNET_SECRET)
 * Each batch of 50 will cost about 1.1M gas
 * Ensure that there is enough ether in the account executing the batches (it will be a lot of gas 'burned')

 Typical output will be:
 ```
-➜  ethereum git:(rewards-distribution) ✗ truffle exec client/executeBatches.js "0x00898102030145dd40cBE8F28AdB961EF43CF4e4" test/dummy_election.csv 7 Test --network ropsten
+➜  ethereum git:(rewards-distribution) ✗ truffle exec client/executeBatches.js "0xb2969e54668394bca9b8af61bc39b92754b7a7a0" test/dummy_election.csv 50 Test --network mainnet
-Using network 'ropsten'.
+Using network 'mainnet'.

 usage: truffle exec client/executeBatches.js [rewards contract address] [rewards csv file] [batchSize] [distribution event name]
-OrbsRewardsDistribution address: 0x00898102030145dd40cBE8F28AdB961EF43CF4e4
+OrbsRewardsDistribution address: 0xb2969e54668394bca9b8af61bc39b92754b7a7a0
 filename: test/dummy_election.csv
-batch size: 7
+batch size: 50
 distributionEvent: Test
 executing batch 1/10...
 executing batch 2/10...